openrs2/openrs2/share/doc/protocol/js5.md

 advance.
 Groups contain the client's assets and scripts, and are stored in the cache.

+The client opens a connection to the primary game server port and sends the `INIT_JS5REMOTE_CONNECTION` packet, which consists of a single byte opcode (`15`) followed by the client's build number as an integer.

+The server responds with a single `0` byte if the connection attempt is successful.
+It may also respond with `CLIENT_OUT_OF_DATE` (`6`), `SERVER_FULL` (`7`) or `IP_LIMIT` (`9`), after which the connection will be closed.

+After a successful connection attempt, the connection remains in JS5 mode for the rest of its life.

+JS5 is a request/response protocol with support for pipelining - the 550 client
+is capable of handling up to 20 prefetch and 20 urgent in-flight requests.

 ## Upstream

 | Opcode | Description              |